BloomTech-Labs/story-squad-be-archived/README.md

 ### Attribution

-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).
+These contribution guidelines have been adapted from [this good Contributing.md template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

 ## Documentation